 Abstract illustration representing experiential nervous system organisation and personal change

+Change is always happening, even when it doesn’t feel like it.
 Sometimes it unfolds slowly, almost unnoticed.
 Other times it seems to arrive all at once, as if something has shifted overnight.

-When people search for how change works, they are often noticing something subtle first — a sense that the way they experience themselves, their situation, or the world is beginning to reorganise.
+When people search for how change works, they are often noticing something subtle first—a sense that the way they experience themselves, their situation, or the world is beginning to reorganise.
 That noticing is not accidental.
 It reflects how the nervous system continuously updates its understanding of reality.

 How the Nervous System Maps and Filters Reality